How to File for Your IEEPA Tariff Refund via CAPE

 Set Up Your ACE Portal Account

 CAPE declarations are filed through the ACE (Automated Commercial Environment) Portal.
-If you don't already have access:
+For Phase 1, CBP says the relevant account types are Importer, Filer, and Organizational Broker.

 1. Visit the ACE Portal at ace.cbp.dhs.gov